-We tend to sing songs in English, so everyone knows what’s being said.
+We tend to sing in English.
 If you don’t know the words, just sidle up next to someone and try to learn them.
 As far as we’re concerned, everyone’s voice is beautiful.
 You don’t have to be a professional singer to sing with us at Spark.

 Feel free to start a chant of your own, recite a poem, tell a story, share what’s on your mind.
 Watch for a time when the energy feels receptive to something new, and speak your piece.
 Yet remember that every word uttered in sacred space casts a spell, so please take casual conversation to a quiet corner.